-How to Set Up a Successful Vendor Risk Management Program
+How to Set Up a Successful Vendor Risk Management Framework & Program

 Vendor Risk Management (VRM) is a process dealing with continued management and assurance that third-party vendors don’t cause any negative impacts or disruptions for your business performance or workflow.

 VRM is intended to assist in managing and monitoring for potential vendor-related risks, but must be methodical and organized to be effective.